 Throughout the day before the Seder, it is forbidden to eat matzah.
-Note that baked foods containing matzah meal are also forbidden, but cooked foods made from matzah meal (such as kneidlach) remain permitted.
-In addition, during the late afternoon, it is forbidden to eat a satisfying volume of any food so that one has an appetite for the Seder.
+Baked foods containing matzah meal are included in this prohibition, but cooked foods made from matzah meal (such as kneidlach) remain permitted.
+In addition, during the late afternoon, it is forbidden to eat a satisfying volume of any food in order to have an appetite for the Seder.

 Sof z'man achilas chametz is the cut-off time for eating chametz before Pesach and once this time has passed, it is forbidden to eat chametz in any form.
-This year, sof z'man achilas chametz is 10:20 AM in the Chicago area.
+This year, sof z'man achilas chametz is 10:08 AM in the Chicago area.